athas/raytracers/fsharp/README.md

 # F# implementation

-Just `make run`.
+Just `make ray.exe`.
 The generated `ray.exe` takes the following options, all of which are optional:

 * `-m height`